ShawnDriscoll/PyTraveller-NPC-LITE/docs/source/installing.rst

 If you have Python 3.11 installed, you can start ``PyTravLITE.py`` from a CMD prompt or double-click the Python script.

-Alternatively, if you do not have Python 3.11, you can start ``PyTravLITE.exe`` (located in the dist folder) from a CMD prompt or by double-clicking the executable program.

 Output to DOS has been depricated in this version.

 *New in version 0.1.0*